pjha91275/Spotify-Clone/README.md

 ## 🚀 Live Demo
 [View Live on GitHub Pages](https://pjha91275.github.io/Spotify-Clone/)

+## 🛑 Browser Warning Notice

+> ⚠️ **Important:** When you open the live site link, your browser may show a security warning (red background) saying the site is dangerous or deceptive.

+This is a **false warning** caused because the project is hosted on **GitHub Pages** and looks visually similar to real websites like Amazon or Spotify.

+To proceed and view the site:

+1. On the red warning page, click the **"Details"** button at the bottom.
+2. A new warning page will appear with some text and a red background.
+3. On the last line, you'll see the phrase **“visit this unsafe site”** — only **“this unsafe site”** will be underlined and acts as a clickable link.
+4. Click that underlined text to open the site normally.

 ## ⚠️ Performance Note

 Due to GitHub Pages' static hosting limitations, initial loading may take time: